mikesurface/BLSAPI/README.md

 - Month - a string value representing the full month name (eg. January, March, October, December)

- The output will be a single record containing the CLI value for the given month and year as an integer with any notes (footnotes) found in the data.
+ The output will be a single record containing the CLI value for the given month and year as an integer with any notes (footnotes) found in thed data.

  `{
     ValueAsInt,